 Online College Education Offers Learning Environment Without the Stress

 According to estimates from the Department of Veterans Affairs, about 20% of Iraqi war vets suffer from post-traumatic stress disorder.
 These ex-soldiers join about 31% of Vietnam vets, 10% of Gulf War vets, and 11% of Afghanistan vets, who suffer from flashbacks, emotional instability, and personality shifts and worse thanks to their time in the military.
-After their service is ended, many vets struggle to assimilate into the civilian world due to their PTSD―and others have similar fears and insecurities that hold them back.
+After their service, many vets struggle to assimilate into the civilian world due to their PTSD.
+Others have similar fears and insecurities that hold them back.

 Online schooling offers a stepping stone back to civilian life, providing education and training that readies vets for advanced civilian careers while introducing them slowly to civilian interaction and socialization.
 Attending online courses gives vets challenges to overcome without overwhelming them with the sights, sounds, and stresses of traditional college campuses.
 It is a gentle way to adapt to the civilian lifestyle while preparing for a fulfilling career outside the military.

 Even Current Service Members Can Benefit From Online Education

 Veterans aren’t the only military members who have uncovered the advantages of online school.
 Active service members are also turning to web courses.
 Most service members rarely stay at one base for long.
 In the beginning, recruits can move every few months as they progress through commissioning, technical training, and internships; later, service members can expect to relocate regularly―every two to three years.
 With such frequent (and sometimes unexpected) transfers, service members cannot commit to completing a traditional university program that requires them to physically attend classes and interact with peers and professors in-person.